neilkuan/cdk-gitlab-runner/README.md

 import { ManagedPolicy } from '@aws-cdk/aws-iam';

 // If want change instance type to t3.large .
-new GitlabContainerRunner(stack, 'testing', { gitlabtoken: '$GITLABTOKEN', ec2type: InstanceType.of(InstanceClass.T2, InstanceSize.LARGE) });
+new GitlabContainerRunner(this, 'testing', { gitlabtoken: '$GITLABTOKEN', ec2type: InstanceType.of(InstanceClass.T2, InstanceSize.LARGE) });
 // OR
 // Just create a gitlab runner , by default instance type is t3.small . import { GitlabContainerRunner } from 'cdk-gitlab-runner';
 import { InstanceType, InstanceClass, InstanceSize } from '@aws-cdk/aws-ec2';
 import { ManagedPolicy } from '@aws-cdk/aws-iam';

-new GitlabContainerRunner(stack, 'testing', { gitlabtoken: '$GITLABTOKEN' });})
+new GitlabContainerRunner(this, 'testing', { gitlabtoken: '$GITLABTOKEN' });})

 // If want change tags you want. import { GitlabContainerRunner } from 'cdk-gitlab-runner';
 import { InstanceType, InstanceClass, InstanceSize } from '@aws-cdk/aws-ec2';
 import { ManagedPolicy } from '@aws-cdk/aws-iam';

-new GitlabContainerRunner(stack, 'testing-have-type-tag', { gitlabtoken: 'GITLABTOKEN', tag1: 'aa', tag2: 'bb', tag3: 'cc' });
+new GitlabContainerRunner(this, 'testing-have-type-tag', { gitlabtoken: 'GITLABTOKEN', tag1: 'aa', tag2: 'bb', tag3: 'cc' });

 // If you want add runner other IAM Policy like s3-readonly-access. import { GitlabContainerRunner } from 'cdk-gitlab-runner';
 import { InstanceType, InstanceClass, InstanceSize } from '@aws-cdk/aws-ec2';
 import { ManagedPolicy } from '@aws-cdk/aws-iam';

-const runner =  new GitlabContainerRunner(stack, 'testing-have-type-tag', { gitlabtoken: 'GITLABTOKEN', tag1: 'aa', tag2: 'bb', tag3: 'cc' });
+const runner =  new GitlabContainerRunner(this, 'testing-have-type-tag', { gitlabtoken: 'GITLABTOKEN', tag1: 'aa', tag2: 'bb', tag3: 'cc' });
 runner.runnerRole.addManagedPolicy(ManagedPolicy.fromAwsManagedPolicyName('AmazonS3ReadOnlyAccess'));

 // If you want add runner other SG Ingress .